jeffhlewis/AEP_DataLandingZone/README.md

    ![Azure Storage Explorer Method Screen](./img/dlz_ase_method.png)

 3. Copy and paste the **SAS URI** that was listed in your Data Landing Zone's credentials screen.
-The **Display name** value will auto-populate from the SAS URI, or you can name it to whatever you would like:
+The **Display name** value will auto-populate from the SAS URI, or you can name it whatever you would like:

    ![Azure Storage Explorer Connection Info Screen](./img/dlz_connectioninfo.png)